abdulmuhasin/House-price-prediction/README.md

 Scikit-learn<br>
 Matplotlib, Seaborn<br>
 Results:<br>
-Achieved a [mention best model's R² score or other metrics here].
+Achieved a [mention best model's R² score or other metrics here].<br>
-Insights from the data exploration phase [mention any interesting findings, like key features that influence house prices] Feel free to clone the repository, explore the code, and contribute!
+Insights from the data exploration phase [mention any interesting findings, like key features that influence house prices].<br>
+Feel free to clone the repository, explore the code, and contribute!